 Without testing the GFCIs there was no guarantee that the GFCIs were functioning correctly and providing protection from electrocution.
 Also, even if the tests were performed, it was still possible for an undetected failure or malfunction to occur between tests without the knowledge of the owner.
 So, the revisions to UL Standard 943 made it mandatory that every GFCI manufactured after June 29, 2015 feature a self-test and a reverse line-load misfire function.

-What Does UL Update This Mean For You?
+What Does the UL Update Mean for You?

 - The Self-Test function has the ability to automatically, periodically test the status of the GFCI.
 After the test is complete, the GFCI must visually or audibly indicate its status.
 What Is the Difference Between a GFCI Receptacle & a GFI outlet?